evkx/evkx.github.io/content/models/polestar/2/2_Long_Range_Single_Motor/_index.md

 ## Performance

-The Polestar 2 Long Range Single Motor has a maximum power of 220KW (299hp).
-The total torque is 490nm.
+The Polestar 2 Long Range Single Motor has a maximum power of 220 KW (299 hp/295 bhp).
+The total torque is 490 nm (362 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 6,2 seconds.
 The top speed is 205 km/h.

 ## Battery, range, and charging